cloudmesh-community/book/chapters/cloud/qemu.md

 Emulate Raspberry Pi with QEMU
 ------------------------------

-First you have to download a pre-built kernel
+First, you have to download a pre-built kernel

     $ wget https://raw.githubusercontent.com/dhruvvyas90/qemu-rpi-kernel/master/kernel-qemu-4.4.34-jessie